-The International Conference on Software Architecture (ICSA 2019) extends the WICSA and CompArch history and tradition as the premier gathering of practitioners and researchers interested in software architecture, in component-based software engineering and in quality aspects of complex software systems.
+The International Conference on Software Architecture (ICSA 2019) is the premier gathering of practitioners and researchers interested in software architecture, in component-based software engineering and in quality aspects of complex software systems.

 The increasing size of software systems and the emergence of increasingly autonomous systems is asking for innovative software engineering practices.
 The way software is being developed and maintained is rapidly changing and must take into account multifaceted constraints like fast-changing and unpredictable markets, complex and changing customer requirements, pressures of shorter time-to-market, rapidly advancing information technologies, just to name a few of these new aspects.
 To cope with such constraints, software is increasingly produced according to rapid continuous software engineering development processes.
 The theme of ICSA 2019 is Architectures to interconnect Services and Systems” – leveraging advances like cross-functional and cross-national teams, scaling research to industry scale problems, bridging customer-developer divides, and working in Eoin Woods’s ‘intelligent connected’ world.

 We welcome original papers that explore and explain the role of architecture in current systems and future systems.
 This conference looks at what can be learned from our software architecture history, experience, studies, and best practices.

 We solicit the software architecture community the submission of